pushkin-consortium/pushkin/docs-gitbook/advanced/modifying-site-template/findings-page.md

 ];
 ```

 You can edit five of the properties: **title**, **image**, **description**, **link**, and **url** in each object, in order to change the content in each findings card.
-You can add more by copy and pasting from { through }, making sure that you have a comma after } any time there is another { following.
+You can add more by copying and pasting from { through }, making sure that you have a comma after } any time there is another { following.

-To add a external link, set link property to `true` and fill the url property.
-Then a Read More button will appear in the findings card.
+To add an external link, set link property to `true` and fill the url property.
+Then a Read More button will appear on the findings card.

 ## CardGroup

 The `<CardGroup>` component renders cards as a single, attached element with equal width and height columns.
-We wrapped card components in `<CardGroup>` inside a `<Container>` in findings page.
+We wrapped card components in `<CardGroup>` inside a `<Container>` in the findings page.

 ## Align Card Vertically in CardGroup